Robendesbois/Web-Frontend-Basics/README.md

 ## Contact

-For any inquiries or feedback regarding the project, feel free to contact the project maintainer at [yasser.benzerroug@univ-bba.dz](mailto:email@example.com).
+For any inquiries or feedback regarding the project, feel free to contact the project maintainer at yasser.benzerroug@univ-bba.dz

 ---